contanpe/PSCI/Theory Paper.md

 It is composed by 2 sides:

-      Δ ≝ e^{iɸ} ⋅ ∂κ/∂t  = 0.963 * (k(n) * τ⁻¹ln(ɸ))
+      Δ ≝ e^{iɸ} ⋅ ∂κ/∂t  = 1 * (k(n) * τ⁻¹ln(ɸ))

 - The Real or static factor produced by constants:

-      e^{iɸ} ≈ -0.809 + 0.588i = 0.963
+      e^{iɸ} ≈ -0.809 + 0.588i

+Writing that in polar form yields:

+      e^iɸ = cosɸ + isinɸ

+The values cosɸ≈−0.809 and sin⁡ɸ≈0.588 suggest that:

+      cosɸ≈−0.809 and sin⁡ɸ≈0.588 = 144° (or 2.513 radians)

 e^{iɸ}, geometrically, represents a full rotation in a complex plane.
-This 963 number is special, as it is used to represent, spatially, the top of a vortex where waves involved converge.
-(The creation of a wave defined later).
-This complex plane can be defined as a "hyperdimensional quasicrystal lattice".

-These coefficients (-0.809 + 0.588i) align with icosahedral/dodecahedral projection angles onto 3D space:
+This angle is significant because it matches projection angles seen in icosahedral/dodecahedral symmetries—a natural choice when describing a “hyperdimensional quasicrystal lattice” where the vortex top is defined.

 https://projecteuclid.org/journals/communications-in-mathematical-physics/volume-129/issue-2/A-simple-presentation-for-the-Mathieu-group-M_24/cmp/1104180644.full

 - The imaginary or dynamic factor that is ruled by Consciousness: ∂κ/∂t = "Some" karma/"Some" time, or: